Hoffman Brickworks updates

 What is happening with the heritage repair works to the historic chimney?

-On 2 June 2023 Heritage Victoria issued an enforcement order which requires the landowners to undertake repair works to the chimney.
-The order offers two options:
+On 2 June 2023 Heritage Victoria issued a repair order under section 155 of the Heritage Act 2017 which requires the landowner to undertake repairs to the chimney.

 Update: 28 June 2022